 How are property taxes in Johnstown Village compared to Fort Collins?

 If your Johnstown Village home is in Weld County, you'll generally pay a lower effective property tax rate than comparable homes in Fort Collins or Loveland, which sit fully in Larimer County.
 Weld County's mill levy structure has historically been more favorable for residential property owners.
-On a $530K home, the annual tax difference can be $500-$1,200 depending on the exact levies in effect — worth running the math with a local lender.
+Verify current mill levies with the relevant county assessor and run the numbers with a local lender before closing.

 What are the biggest drawbacks to living in Johnstown Village?